jayacotton/rp2040-geek-80-built/README.md

 Copy the file picosim.uf2 into the USB disk.

 Now, pull the device and plug it back in.
-It should boot and display "waiting for console" On linux, the console is /dev/ttyASC0 (maybe)
+It should boot and display "waiting for console" On linux, the console is /dev/ttyACM0

 Then put your SD card into a programming device.
 So, then copy the 3 three directories to the SD card.